Arab Christians: Egypt

 The Copts in Egypt constitute the largest Christian community in the Middle East, as well as the largest religious minority in the region, accounting for an estimated 10% of Egyptian population.

 Since antiquity, there has always been a Levantine presence in Egypt, however they started becoming a distinctive minority in Egypt around the early 18th century.
 The Syro-Lebanese Christians of Egypt were highly influenced by European culture and established churches, printing houses and businesses across Egypt.
 Their aggregate wealth was reckoned at one and a half billion francs, 10% of the Egyptian GDP at the end of the 20th century.
 They took advantage of the Egyptian constitution that established the juridical equality of all citizens and granted the Syro-Lebanese Christians the fullness of civil rights, prior to the Nasser reforms.

 Iraq

-The Arab Christian community in Iraq is relatively small, and further dwindled due to the Iraq War to just several thousand.
+The Arab Christian community in Iraq is relatively small, and further dwindled due to the Iraq War to just several hundred thousand.
 Most Arab Christians in Iraq belong traditionally to Greek Orthodox and Catholic Churches and are concentrated in major cities such as Baghdad, Basra and Mosul.
-The vast majority of the remaining 450,000 to 900,000 Christians in Iraq are Assyrian people.
+The vast majority of the remaining 450,000 to 900,000 Christians in Iraq are Assyrians.

 Significant persecution of Iraqi Christians in Mosul and other areas held by ISIS occurred from 2014 onwards, with Christian houses identified as "N" for "Nasrani" (Christian).